 International Arbitration Dispute

-Successfully defended an international manufacturer against a complex, multi-million dollar breach of contract claim brought by a U.S. trading company involving the sale of petrochemicals.
+Successfully defended an international manufacturer against a complex, multi-million dollar breach of contract claim brought by a U.S. trading company involving the sale of petrochemicals, including an award of attorneys’ fees, expenses and costs.
 The case primarily concerned whether a contract was formed under the UN Convention on Contracts for the International Sale of Goods (the CISG) or the UCC.
 The representation included a seven-day trial involving multiple fact and expert witnesses.

 Israeli Defense, Aerospace and Aviation Company – Action Dismissed for Lack of Jurisdiction

 Obtained dismissal of all claims asserted by a former employee against the largest Israeli defense, aerospace and aviation company.
 The plaintiff attempted to establish personal jurisdiction over the Israeli company in New York based on a theory that its wholly owned subsidiary operates as its domestic branch or “mere department” in the United States.
 While the trial court allowed the plaintiff to begin jurisdictional discovery, the Appellate Court reversed the trial court and dismissed our client from the litigation for lack of jurisdiction.

 Specialty Food Retailer – Business Divorce Litigation

 Secured a temporary restraining order on behalf of the co-owner of a specialty food retail business preventing partners in the venture from withdrawing company funds or transferring company assets prior to the resolution of ongoing litigation seeking dissolution of the business.

 Pharmaceutical Company – Consumer Fraud Class Action Dismissed with Prejudice